AfroDeivid/automatic-interviews-processing/README.md

 # Automatic Interviews processing

-This repository provides a scalable and automated pipeline for transcribing and diarizing audio interviews, tailored to handle real-world challenges such as noisy recordings, overlapping speakers, and multi-language scenarios.
-It leverages cutting-edge open-source tools, including **Whisper** and **NeMo MSDD**, to deliver accurate transcription and speaker diarization outputs in structured formats like text and CSV files.
+This repository provides a scalable and automated pipeline for transcription and diarization of audio interviews, tailored to handle real-world challenges such as noisy recordings, overlapping speakers, and multi-language scenarios.
+It leverages open-source tools, including **Whisper** and **NeMo MSDD**, to deliver accurate transcription and speaker diarization outputs in structured formats like text and CSV files.

 ![Project Workflow](images/WD_pipeline.png)